blehmeh98/coding2learn/content/dear-theresa.markdown

 The Caesar cipher was useless, even before the age of computers.
 For a start, it's easy to **brute force** the ciphertext to plaintext.

 Brute force just means trying all the possible combinations of a key, until you are successful.
-All an evil party, let's call her Evelyn, needs do is try every key from 1 to 25.
-She'll know after the first couple of words have been decrypted, if she's found the key or not.
+All an evil party --- let's call her Evelyn --- needs do is try every key from 1 to 25.
+She'll know after the first couple of words have been decrypted if she's found the key or not.

 If Evelyn chooses not to brute force the answer, she could look at letter frequencies.
 For instance the letters `e` and `t` are the most frequently found letters in the English language.
-So all you need to do is find the two most common letters in the cipher text, and you can probably assume these are the letters `e` and `t`.
-This then lets you work out what the key is.
+So all she needs to do is find the two most common letters in the cipher text, and she can probably assume these are the letters `e` and `t`.
+This then lets her work out what the key is.

 This message has been encrypted using the Caesar cipher, and I have absolutely no doubt that it can easily be decrypted, even though I haven't used the number 13 as a key.